 – Barry Cummins, The Cold Case Files

 A case as unique as it is extraordinary.
 And yet…Have you heard of Inga-Maria Hauser before?
-Chances are you probably haven’t.
+Chances are, if like me you are from the Irish Republic or elsewhere around the world, you possibly haven’t.
 Until relatively recently I myself had only ever read two brief mentions of her name over the past two decades, mentions which had omitted practically all of the details of her case, and I’ve had a lifelong interest in crime investigations, especially those dating from the 1970’s-1990’s, and furthermore this case happened on home soil.
 I would have expected to have read, seen and/or heard so much more about it.
-Unlike most murder cases, there is no Wikipedia entry for Inga-Maria, no reference to her on it anywhere in fact.
-And apart from a clip of a song I have co-written and uploaded (which features in Part 4 of this blog) and a short UTV news clip that I also uploaded (which features in Part 6 of this blog) there is also nothing to be found on Youtube and until this blog and the ensuing eruption in interest there was virtually nothing on social media either.
+Unlike most murder cases, at the time of writing (Summer 2016) there is no Wikipedia entry for Inga-Maria, no reference to her on it anywhere in fact.
+And apart from a clip of a song I have co-written and uploaded (* Note: This later features in Part 4 of this blog) and a short UTV news clip that I also uploaded (* Note: This later features in Part 6 of this blog) there is also nothing to be found on Youtube and until this blog and the ensuing eruption in interest there was virtually nothing on social media either.
 No one before me had written a book on the case.
 A couple of friends of mine live close to Larne where Inga-Maria was last known to have been and even though they are of an age where I would expect them to be very familiar with the case, and they themselves have a keen interest in True Crime and one of them in fact several times a week takes the same train route that Inga-Maria had planned to take on the night she was murdered, they had never even heard of her.
-Certainly outside of Northern Ireland it’s a very little-known story, not having received the degree of publicity and indeed public outcry normally reserved for cases of this nature, even when taking into account the passage of time.
+Certainly outside of Northern Ireland it’s a little-known story, not having received the degree of publicity and indeed public outcry normally reserved for cases of this nature, even when taking into account the passage of time.

 Why?
 Perhaps it’s because Inga-Maria was German, a foreign national on these shores?
 But that couldn’t be so, given the comparative avalanche of press attention and public awareness the cases of the American citizen Annie McCarrick and the French citizen Sophie Toscan du Plantier have received over the years, to name a couple of examples of foreign nationals murdered on Irish shores (a suspected murder in the case of Annie McCarrick, due to the continued non-discovery of her remains).
 So who knows what the reason is?
 Whatever the reason, one of my aims with writing this blog is to raise awareness of her case and in doing so try do my bit to keep the memory of Inga-Maria alive.